CPK Calculation: Capability Analysis – Cp and CpK Explained | Six Sigma

 What is a good CP and CPK?

 The answer to this is always it depends on the process and what your customers need and want from the process.
 But as a guide, a CP or CPK which is less than 0, is telling you that the mean (average) of your process is outside of what your customers want.
-This is a bad process that is not capable of meeting your customer’s requirements.
+For the formula for Cpk, this is a bad process that is not capable of meeting your customer’s requirements.

 CP and CPK Values